RMBraun/lenses/README.md

 This package will help facilitate data retrieval, mutation, and transformation.
 It's aim is to:

-- stay small ~6kb uncompressed for everything
+- stay small ~7kb minified
 - alleviate the need for `null` checking
 - easily allow pipe/compose/chaining of data flows
 - allow for a default value to be returned instead of `null` or `undefined` at <b>any point</b> within the chain